DHTMLX/docs-spreadsheet/docs/working_with_ssheet.md

 - [](api/spreadsheet_hiderows_method.md)
 - [](api/spreadsheet_showrows_method.md)

-Pass to the methods the id of the cell to define the id of a column.
+Pass to the methods the id of the cell to define the id of a row.
 If the cell id isn't passed, the currently selected cell will be used.

 ~~~jsx
 // hiding rows